cheamsavun/angkorapi/README.md

 in MacOS/Linux, you can use ./ef-mig-add.sh {version_number}

 ### Step 3: define your API controller
-See sample codes in Controllers folder
+See sample codes in Controllers folder.
+Just type in a few lines of code and you get a CRUD API up and runnning.
+Example:

+namespace AngkorAPI.Controllers;

+[GenerateCrudApi(typeof(Customer), ExportExcel: true)]
+public partial class CustomersController : ApiControllerBase {
+}